 Matt Kenseth NASCAR Driver Bio

 46-year-old Matt Kenseth is a titan of the NASCAR world.
-Not too many drivers can say they are near the 1,000 career top-level NASCAR races marker but going into 2019, and still clinging to “semi-retired” on his resume, Kenseth could legitimately reach that number.
+Not too many drivers can say they are near the 1,000 career top-level NASCAR races marker, and still clinging to “semi-retired” on his resume, Kenseth could legitimately reach that number.

 As a kid who started stock car racing at 16, it became clear right away that he had a knack for speed and possessed a special skill for the craft.
 That became even more evident when he blasted his way through the ranks and hit NASCAR’s pinnacle level as an 18-year-old in 2000.

 That year, racing in the Winston Cup Series, he took home Rookie of the Year honors and only needed three more seasons to attain his first Series championship.
 A year later he won the prestigious International Race of Champions season title as well.
 The rest, as they say, is history.

 Let’s take a closer look at the man, the myth, the legend that is Matt Kenseth.

 - Born: March 10, 1972

 - Family is of Norwegian descent.